RahulGrover12/The-Gambling-Game/README.md

 User is asked to play game (y/ n)?

-if y playes the game otherwise exit.
+if User press y he plays the game otherwise exit.

-User is invited to guess a number
+User is invited to guess a number then
 Computer guesses the number

 if the player is within 20 of the computer’s number: